thradams/cake/removing_phase_2.md

 But I don't think we can find intentional samples like this.
 Maybe the preprocessor can have a warning for this.

+>I have implemented this in cake as an experiment inside ifdefs REMOVE_PHASE2